 - Provides a reliable, valid, and true measure of culture - clearly distinguishing culture and climate as distinct yet interrelated organisational variables

 - Meets rigorous academic and psychometric standards with results reported in numerous journals and the Handbook of Organisational Culture & Climate

 - Is part of the Integrated Diagnostic System, which visually links individual, manager, leader, team, and organisation behaviours with the Human Synergistics International Circumplex

 Contact us for information on product pricing and/or consulting and coaching services.
 (Online ordering is not available.)

-The OCI Detailed Report requires accreditation from Human Synergistics before being purchased.
-Click here for more information about accreditation with the Culture Workshop.
+The OCI requires accreditation from Human Synergistics before materials can be purchased.
+Click here for more information about accreditation with the Advanced Workshop.